Continuing Education Activity

 The most common complications associated with hemodialysis are:

-Some reactions are medical emergencies and must be managed by an immediate stopping of dialysis, clamping of lines, and supportive care followed by the specific definitive care.
+Some reactions are medical emergencies and must be managed by an immediate stopping of dialysis, clamping of lines, and supportive care followed by definitive care.
 Examples of such complications are:

 Chronic kidney disease (CKD) patients needing dialysis have a build-up of uremic retention solutes, like asymmetric dimethylarginine (ADMA), indoxyl sulfate, and p-cresol that could have proatherogenic properties.
 Failing kidneys produce lower amounts of cardiovascular disease and atherogenesis inhibitors like renalase, a soluble monoamine oxidase that regulates blood pressure.
 Dialysis patients experience a state of chronic inflammation.
 Biomarkers like CRP, fibrinogen, pentraxin 3 (PTX3), interleukin 6 (IL-6), white blood cell count, and the presence of endothelial cells in the circulation independently predict mortality in CKD patients as they indicate endothelial dysfunction.